Understanding the Cost of CMMC Non-compliance

 The CMMC Final Rule, published on October 15, 2024, and effective December 16, 2024, has set the stage for a phased enforcement rollout, with full implementation across all DoD contracts targeted for October 1, 2028.
 The assessments are underway, and the clock is ticking for compliance.

-Failing to meet CMMC standards doesn’t just risk a minor penalty; it unleashes a cascade of financial losses, legal liabilities, and reputational damage that could dismantle your operation.
+Failing to meet CMMC standards doesn’t just risk a minor penalty.
+It unleashes a cascade of financial losses, legal liabilities, and reputational damage that could dismantle your operation.
 With cyber threats increasingly targeting Controlled Unclassified Information (CUI) and Federal Contract Information (FCI), the DoD is intensifying its focus on cybersecurity to safeguard national security.
 For those in the DIB, understanding the cost of non-compliance is as vital as mastering the compliance process itself.

 Why CMMC Compliance Matters for Defense Contractors and Subcontractors